Top Software Developer Interview Questions with Example Answers [2022]

 • - Knowledge of data structures

-• Question: How will you find the intersection of two given arrays?
+• Question: How will you find the total number of nodes at level K?

 What the interviewer is looking for: